Bennie Ward

-Bennie Franklin Leon Ward (born October 19, 1948) is a theoretical particle physicist at Baylor University in Texas, US.
+Bennie Franklin Leon Ward (born October 19, 1948) is a theoretical particle physicist at Baylor University in Texas.
 He is a Fellow of the American Physical Society and is currently co-editor-in-chief of The Open Nuclear and Particle Physics Journal.

 Background

 He was born in Millen, Georgia.
 He finished high school at the Academy of Richmond County, Augusta, Georgia, in 1966.

 He received B.S. degrees in mathematics and physics in June 1970, from MIT, an M.A. degree in physics from Princeton, in October 1971, and his Ph.D. degree in physics from Princeton in January 1973, under the direction of Professor S. B. Treiman.
 He held a postdoctoral appointment at SLAC from 1973 to 1975, was an assistant professor of physics at Purdue from 1975 to 1978.
 From 1979 to 1985, he had the special opportunity to perform several applications of theoretical particle physics methods to problems of urgent interest in the Silicon Valley high-tech industries.
 In 1986, he was appointed an associate professor of physics at University of Tennessee, Knoxville.
 In 1990, he was promoted to full professor.
 From 2001 to 2002, he was a visiting professor at MPI, Munich.
 In 2003, he was appointed chair and distinguished professor of physics at Baylor University, where he currently remains as distinguished professor of physics.